backstage/backstage/plugins/catalog-backend-module-msgraph/README.md

 ## Getting Started

+1. Choose your authentication method

+   - If you have a

-1. Create or use an existing App registration in the [Microsoft Azure Portal](https://portal.azure.com/).
+1. Create or use an existing App registration or Managed Identity in the [Microsoft Azure Portal](https://portal.azure.com/).
    The App registration requires at least the API permissions `Group.Read.All`, `GroupMember.Read.All`, `User.Read` and `User.Read.All` for Microsoft Graph (if you still run into errors about insufficient privileges, add `Team.ReadBasic.All` and `TeamMember.Read.All` too).

-2. Configure the entity provider:
+1. Configure the entity provider:

 ```yaml
 # app-config.yaml